 I’m always looking for the creative spark.
 Always. – Jimmy Page

 We all bring something unique to the table.
 Our proud roots, the books we read, our education and various enrichment throughout our lives fill us with knowledge.
 We develop a creative sparkle and keep adding to it.
 We never stop learning.
-Like sponges, we soak up various facts and experiences that peak our interests.
+Like sponges, we soak up various facts and experiences that pique our interests.

 Often we get stumped on a topic we know nothing about.
 Either it hadn’t yet crossed our paths or didn’t immediately catch our attention.
 Being super curious, we diligently try to find the answers, which in turn sparks creativity.